3d photo greeting cards & gifts

 How do you take the 3D photos?

 Simple: with two cameras!
 I have two identical cameras, and I'll take the second one out to take 3D photos.
 I always hold the secondary camera on the left for consistency, which helps when processing the images.
 In a pinch, I'll use one camera and take a photo, then move it over a couple of inches to take another photo.
-(Obviously this only works for stills).
+(Obviously this only works for stationary subjects).

 How do you process the two images into a 3D photo?